Open Call-2 is closed!

 Successful proposals will be included in the FF4EuroHPC Project as clearly defined activities within the project and new participants will be included as Third Parties contracted by the FF4EuroHPC Coordinator, the University of Stuttgart.
 All organisations that are eligible to participate within the H2020 framework programme would be expected to be accepted for participation as Third Parties in FF4EuroHPC.

-If the SME end user company was already involved in prior Fortissimo projects or received funding through other programs, the proposal would need to make a strong case for the innovation aspects of the proposed experiment.
+If the SME end user company was already involved in prior Fortissimo projects or received funding through other European Commission R&D funding programs, the proposal would need to make a strong case for the innovation aspects of the proposed experiment.
 Priority will be given to consortia centred on SMEs that are new to the use of advanced HPC services.

-The FF4EuroHPC open calls will be open to proposals that address business challenges from European SMEs from varied application domains, but preference being given to engineering and manufacturing, or sectors able to demonstrate fast economic growth or particular economic impact for Europe.
+The FF4EuroHPC open calls are open to proposals that address business challenges from European SMEs from varied application domains, with a strong preference being given to engineering and manufacturing, or sectors able to demonstrate fast economic growth or particular economic impact for Europe.

 The expectation is that the consortium for the new experiment includes all necessary partners for the execution of the experiment.
 Proposers are encouraged to include a European HPC Centre within the consortium.
 The coordinator of the experiment should be chosen to best meet the needs of the coordination of the activities to be performed within the experiment.

 With respect to the objective to promote a widening of the HPC user base amongst European SMEs, FF4EuroHPC seeks to achieve a broad geographical distribution of participants.
-In particular, SMEs based in countries with a previously low level of HPC adoption are encouraged to submit a proposal and may expect to be assisted by their national HPC Competence Centre.
+In particular, SMEs based in countries with previous HPC adoption at a low level are encouraged to submit a proposal and may expect to be assisted by their national HPC Competence Centre.